 The provost of Indiana University is proceeding with a contentious plan to move the journalism school out of Ernie Pyle Hall and combine it with the schools of communication, telecommunications, and film.
 Emory University is phasing out its journalism program as part of a broad reorganization that will focus on “emerging growth areas,” such as contemporary China studies.
-And the University of Colorado at Boulder eliminated its school of journalism in 2011 though students can still major in journalism and earn a bachelor of science in journalism.* It’s since decided to open a new College of Media, Communication and Information that would include advertising, public relations, media design, communication, information science, journalism and media studies.
+And the University of Colorado at Boulder eliminated its school of journalism in 2011 and demoted journalism to a minor, though it’s since decided to open a new College of Media, Communication and Information that would include advertising, public relations, media design, communication, information science, journalism and media studies.

 As in all of higher education, private foundations are stepping in to fill financial gaps at journalism schools.
 Foundations poured $146 million into journalism education and training between 2009 and 2011, the last period for which the figure is available, according to the Foundation Center.
 The Knight Foundation alone has poured about $200 million into it during the last 15 years.
 (The Knight Foundation is a funder of projects at the Nieman Foundation for Journalism.)